 We will be holding remote meetings (lab/project/general OH, lectures, discussions, etc.) through Zoom.
 When signing in, use the

 berkeley.zoom.us, and sign in with your CalNet ID.

 Regularly scheduled meetings (e.g. OH, discussions) will be held in standing Zoom rooms.
-The links for these can be found in the Zoom Links post on Ed.
+The links for these can be found in the Zoom Links post on Piazza.

 You will need to sign up for a

-cs61c instructional account, which you'll use to access the Hive.
+cs61c instructional account on WebAccount.
+You'll use this account to access the instructional computers.

 Note: If you can't create an account for whatever reason, don't worry!
 See the Non-standard Enrollment section, and continue without an account for now.

 - Sign up for and log into all the services described above.

 - Piazza: Make sure you can access the course Piazza.
 If you haven't already, take a moment to review the Piazza Etiquette on our policies.

 - GitHub: Make sure you can log into the GitHub account you plan to use for this course.